Formalising Ordinal Partition Relations Using Isabelle/HOL

-Nash-Williams' original proof was reworked by Hodkinson and Hodges~\cite{Hodkinsonnotes} and \stevo{}~\cite{MR2603812} to use \emph{combinatorial forcing}.
 Many results in infinite combinatorics can be seen as instances of the fact that one can do set-theoretic forcing over a countable family of dense sets without changing the underlying universe, as proved by Paul Cohen~\cite{Coh66} and explained more carefully by others \cite{fasttrack,kunen}.
+This approach is known as \emph{combinatorial forcing} and is used in the proof we present.
 We use capital letters close to the beginning of the Latin alphabet $B, C \ldots$ to denote infinite subsets of $A$ and lowercase letters close to $s$ such as $s,u,t$ to denote finite sequences in $A$.
 Here comes a key definition of this particular instance of combinatorial forcing:

 \begin{Definition} Comparable, accepts, rejects, decides: \begin{enumerate} \item $s$ and $t$ are \emph{comparable} if either $s\sqsubseteq t$ or $t\sqsubseteq s$. \item $B$ \emph{accepts} $s$ if there is $t\in \FF$ comparable to $s$ such that $t\setminus s\subseteq B$ (equivalently, $t\subseteq s\cup B$).
 Moreover $B$ \emph{strongly accepts} $s$ if every $C\in [B]^\infty$ accepts $s$. \item $B$ \emph{rejects} $s$ if $B$ does not accept $s$. \item $B$ \emph{decides} $s$ if $B$ either strongly accepts $s$ or rejects $s$. \item If $\FF'$ is a subset of $\FF$, we make definitions similar to (1)-(4) taking $\FF'$ as a parameter, and then we add the qualification \emph{with respect to $\FF'$} to the notion of accepting, rejecting and so on. \footnote{For readers familiar with forcing: we may see these definitions as coming from a forcing notion consisting of the pairs $(s,B)$ with $\max(s)<\min (B)$ where the extension is given by $(s,B)\le (t,C)$ if $s\sqsubseteq t$, $C\subseteq B$ and $t\setminus s\subseteq B$.
 This resembles Prikry or Mathias forcing.
 In Hodkinson's notes such pairs are called \emph{Prikry pairs} and the idea of using them in combinatorics comes from the Galvin-Prikry partition theorem \cite{GalvinPrikry}.} \end{enumerate} \end{Definition}